CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-download.md

 You can download folders or individual files from SD Connect.
 Files and folders are automatically decrypted during download.

+!!!
+Note
+    You can use the user interface to download files up to 100 GB and folders up to 1 TB.
+For files or folders larger than these limits (such as sequencing data),          downloads must be performed programmatically.
+If you need assistance, please contact us for support at servicedesk@csc.fi (subject SD services).

 ## Downloading folder

 1. Find correct folder from All folders tab.